 Steven E. Fox, one of the Company's directors, is a partner in the law firm of Rogers & Hardin LLP.
 Crown Crafts retained Rogers & Hardin to provide various legal services to the Company during fiscal year 2007 and has retained Rogers & Hardin to provide various legal services to the Company in fiscal year 2008.
-The amount paid to Rogers & Hardin for services rendered to the Company in fiscal year 2007 did not exceed 5% of Rogers & Hardin's gross revenues during that time.
-Because Mr. Fox is a "participant" for purposes of the solicitation of proxies and is a partner in Rogers & Hardin, the firm may be deemed to be an "associate" of a "participant."
+The amount paid to Rogers & Hardin by the Company in fiscal year 2007 was less than 1% of Rogers & Hardin's gross revenues during that period.